claude

 1. Graceful Degradation

-If a non-critical task fails, the chain should continue with a warning.
+If a non-critical task fails, continue with a warning.

 yaml